singhpriya147/Bargenix_Priya-Singh_Frontend/README.md

 # Chatbot product Landing page

- This  assignment is landing page of chatbot product page.
+ This  assignment is responsive landing page of chatbot product page.
 Please see the live demo at [Chatbot landing page](https://chat-bot-nine-theta.vercel.app/)

 ## Landing page includes